alifatma13/udacity_news_app/README.md

 This practice app helped to learn the following:

-Fetching data from an API using a class such as HttpUriRequest or HttpURLConnection.
+1)Fetching data from an API using a class such as HttpUriRequest or HttpURLConnection.
-Using an AsyncTaskLoader so that the network call occurs off the UI thread Parsing a JSON response
+2)Using an AsyncTaskLoader so that the network call occurs off the UI thread 3)Parsing a JSON response
-Creating a list based on that data and displaying it to the user.
+4)Creating a list based on that data and displaying it to the user.
-Providing appropriate messages to user by checking whether the device is connected to the internet or the response id empty.
+5)Providing appropriate messages to user by checking whether the device is connected to the internet or the response id empty.
-Implementing Shared Preferences
+6)Implementing Shared Preferences